Easy View XT is a flip-down glare blocker for use in cars. Today we offer our Easy View XT reviews from editors and readers.

 The visuals in the television commercials depict a more dramatic change than we experienced in our tests, but overall we found that the product did reduce some glare.

 Perhaps the most obvious question is whether or not Easy View XT is better than simply wearing a pair of sunglasses (although some sunglasses reduce glare better than others).
 Sunglasses are also not designed for nighttime use.
 For these reasons, Easy View XT does hold a slight edge over sunglasses.
 If you have a decent pair of polarized sunglasses, Easy View XT will probably not provide much of an additional benefit while driving during the daytime.

-Easy View XT does work to reduce glare, although it’s difficult to justify paying $26 for two pieces of plastic attached to elastic bands if you order online.
+Easy View XT does work to reduce glare, although it’s difficult to justify paying nearly $20 for two pieces of plastic attached to elastic bands if you order online.
 If you find yourself regularly dealing with glare while driving, Easy View XT may be worth a try.
 The “high density sun diffuser” which was originally sold with the product was a valuable addition which appears to be no longer available.

 Your Easy View XT Reviews